| Title: | Sparse VAR (Vector Autoregression) / VECM (Vector Error Correction Model) Estimation |

 A a list of NxN matrices ordered by lag

-data a list with two elements: series
+data a list with two elements: series the multivariate

-the time series of errors
+time series and noises the time series of errors

 S the variance/covariance matrix of the process